We are currently working on a new version of the documentation.

 });

 While this will work without any other options you might want to pass in some additional options.
-Check out the Configuration section for more information.
+Check out Storage Options for more information.

 Mount handlers

 Mount the handlers to your framework of choice at /api/storage/[...all].
 If you prefer to use a different path, you can pass the apiPath option when creating the storage instance.
-See the Configuration section for more information.
+See Storage Options for more information.

 app/api/storage/[...all]/route.ts